 To use segmentation, make sure that your presentation meets the following conditions:

-- There are at least two Multiple Choice or Image Choice questions
+There are at least two Multiple Choice questions

 Choose segmentation in the Edit View

-To pre-set segmentation when you edit your questions, check "Extras" for your Multiple Choice or Image Choice question.
+To pre-set segmentation when you edit your questions, check "Extras" for your Multiple Choice question.
 Under 'Choose segmentation', you can pick which question you wish to conduct the segmentation.

 Choose segmentation in the Presentation View

-To segment the votes live in the Presentation View, open the presentation view menu (the cog wheel icon in the lower-left corner), choose Segmentation, and choose which question you want as the basis for the segmentation.
+To segment the votes live in the Presentation View, open the presentation menu (by hovering over the bottom left of the screen), then choose "Show Segmentation" in the left-side toolbar, and choose which question you want as the basis for the segmentation.

-In the example below, you can see which is the participants’ favorite season, segmented according to whether they have used Mentimeter before or not.
+In the example below, you can see which animal participants prefer, segmented according to which department they work for in the company:

 Note that in case you have smaller groups, you should notify your audience that you may be able to connect certain answers to certain people.
 As a presenter, you are responsible for the potential collection of personal data.